- Sardar Patel: The Iron man of India

 Gupta empire was set by Chandragupta-I (don’t get confuse him with Chandragupta Maurya) in AD 320.
 It is also known as the golden age of the Indian classical culture.

-To this period belong many frescos of Ajanta, the finest of Sarnath and Mathura sculptures, and the plays and poems of Kalidas.
-Skandagupta was the last powerful Gupta emperor to defeat and repel “White Hun” raids.
-After Skandagupta’s death Gupta regime declined.
+Many frescoes of Ajanta, the finest of Sarnath and Mathura sculptures, and the plays and poems of Kalidasa belong to this period.
+Skandagupta was the last powerful Gupta emperor, and he was responsible for defeating and repelling the “White Hun raids.
+After Skandagupta’s death, the Gupta regime declined.

-Probably, the reason why Rudradaman and Skandagupta chose the same rock edict as the one having Ashoka’s inscription is to establish a link with the Great Monarch.
-Though the difference between these three kings were of centuries, but probably the later kings were aware of Ashoka through oral stories.
+The reason Rudradaman and Skandagupta chose the same rock for their edicts as the one bearing Ashoka’s inscription is likely to establish a connection with the Great Monarch.
+Though the difference between these three kings spanned centuries it is probable that the later kings were aware of Ashoka through oral traditions.

 King Ashoka getting historically established by the decoding of Girnar Inscription

-In the process of decoding the script, James Princep was able to establish that the Girnar inscription and the Orissa inscription were identical, written almost in the same era and to his own surprise and delight he was also able to establish Ashoka as a genuine historical figure.
+In the process of decoding the script, James Prinsep was able to establish that the Girnar inscription and the Odisha inscription were identical, written almost in the same era.
+To his own surprise and delight, he was also able to confirm Ashoka as a genuine historical figure.

 Girnar inscription – Among the oldest written first-person statements

-Ashoka, an Emperor who was one of the most influential and powerful Indian monarchs and whose every word expressing the rationale of his rule had been miraculously preserved in his rock edicts.
-These inscriptions are remarkable, being the oldest written first-person statements in Indian history.
-Before Ashoka’s first rock edict, no Buddhist text or inscription had survived in its original form.
-However, from this point onward, there is a sudden cascade of words over the rock shelters and boulders of Northern India, from Kandahar to the Deccan, providing us with the first ruler who has a fully formed and rounded persona.
+Ashoka, one of the most influential and powerful Indian emperors, had his thoughts and justifications for his rule miraculously preserved in the Girnar inscription.
+These inscriptions are noteworthy as the oldest written first-person accounts in Indian history.
+Before Ashoka’s first rock edict, no Buddhist texts or inscriptions had survived in their original form.
+However, from this point onward, there is a sudden surge of words across the rock shelters and boulders of Northern India, stretching from Kandahar to the Deccan, giving us the first ruler with a fully formed and rounded persona.

-His fourteen edicts, in which he laid his principles, were engraved in Brahmi script on eighteen great rocks and thirty polished sandstone pillars throughout the empire.
-The edicts he ordered to be carved around his empire served as an early public address system, recording his intentions.
+His fourteen edicts, which outlined his principles, were inscribed in Brahmi script on eighteen great rocks and polished sandstone pillars throughout the empire.
+These edicts, which he ordered to be carved across his empire, served as an early public address system, documenting his intentions.

 Ashoka’s rule